 Early Life

-Jorge M. Pérez was born on October 17, 1949, in Buenos Aires, Argentina, to Cuban parents.
-His family moved to Colombia, where they operated a pharmaceutical business, before immigrating to Miami, Florida, in 1968.
-He earned a bachelor's degree in economics from Long Island University and a master's degree in urban planning from the University of Michigan.
+Jorge M. Pérez was born on October 17, 1949, in Buenos Aires, Argentina, to Cuban parents of Spanish descent.
+In 1959, his family moved from Cuba to Bogotá, Colombia, before relocating to Miami in 1968.
+He graduated from Long Island University, Post, with a bachelor's degree in economics in 1972 and earned a master's degree in urban planning from the University of Michigan in 1976.

 Rise to Success

-Pérez started his career as an Economic Development Director with the city of Miami.
-In 1979, he co-founded The Related Group with Stephen M. Ross.
-The company initially focused on building affordable housing but later expanded into market-rate apartments and high-end condo construction.
-Related Group has developed and managed over 100,000 residences, primarily in South Florida.
+Pérez began his career as an Economic Development Director with the city of Miami.
+In 1979, he co-founded The Related Group in partnership with New York real estate developer Stephen M. Ross.
+The company initially focused on building and operating low-income, multi-family apartments in Miami.
+By the mid-1980s, the company had become the largest affordable housing builder in Florida.
+Pérez later transitioned into high-end condo construction.
+He has since developed or managed more than 90,000 residences, mostly in South Florida.

 Key Business Strategies